What does it take to have strong and healthy bones?

 Ultimately – excellent lifestyle and nutrition.
 In an ideal world we would all be extremely active through our growing years which is the time that bone is laid down for the future.
-Good nutrition does not equal drinking loads of milk – in fact some studies have shown higher rates of hip fracture (a measure of severeity of osteoporosis in a population) in countries with the highest milk intakes.
+Good nutrition and avoiding bone disorders, does not equal drinking loads of milk – in fact some studies have shown higher rates of hip fracture (a measure of severeity of osteoporosis in a population) in countries with the highest milk intakes.
 Good nutrition is more than taking calcium supplements or consuming a high-calcium diet.
 One problem with such strategies is that they can lead to stone formation in the gall bladder or kidneys, calcification on the artery walls (leading to cardiovascular disease) or the formation of bone spurs.

 A wide range of problems can interfere with and adversely affect bone health, bone development and healing.